radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/admin/user-management/create-user.md

 ---
 # Create a User

 This guide outlines the required steps to create new users and assign roles in Environment Operations Center.
 What a user can view and which actions they can perform are dependent on their assigned role.
 User roles include Tenant Administrator, Environment Administrator, and Environment User.
-For details on permissions for each role, see the [role based permissions](../role-based-permission/role-based-permissions.md) guide.
+For details on permissions for each role, see the [role-based permissions](../role-based-permission/role-based-permissions.md) guide.

 ## Getting started

+Select **Admin** from the left navigation to access the *Admin* home screen and *Users* tab.

-To create a new user, select the **Create User** button on the *Users* screen.
+To create a new user, select the **Create User** button on the *Users* tab.

 ![image description](images/create-button.png)